-- 1. If you need to access the target site through a proxy server, select NetworkProxy and then choose an option from the Proxy Profile list: - Auto Detect: Use the Web Proxy Autodiscovery Protocol (WPAD) to locate a proxy autoconfig file and use this to configure the browser's Web proxy settings. - Use System Proxy: Import your proxy server information from the local machine. - Use PAC File: Load proxy settings from a Proxy Automatic Configuration (PAC) file.
+- Select Network Proxy and then choose an option from the Proxy Profile list: - Auto Detect: Use the Web Proxy Autodiscovery Protocol (WPAD) to locate a proxy autoconfig file and use this to configure the browser's Web proxy settings. - Use System Proxy: Import your proxy server information from the local machine. - Use PAC File: Load proxy settings from a Proxy Automatic Configuration (PAC) file.
 If you select this option, click Edit to enter the location (URL) of the PAC. - Use Explicit Proxy Settings: Specify proxy server settings.
 If you select this option, click Edit to enter proxy information. - Use Mozilla Firefox: Import your proxy server information from Firefox.